symfony/symfony-docs/templates.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The ``lint:twig`` command checks that your Twig templates don't have any syntax
 errors.
-It's useful to run it before deploying your application to production
+It is useful to run it before deploying your application to production
 (e.g. in your continuous integration server):

 .. code-block:: terminal